The Future of Taiwan Studies in a Post COVID world

 Thus, this roundtable aims to provide an interdisciplinary perspective on COVID governance in relation to the ‘solidarity’ discourse on both the local and global levels.
 Dr Yawen Yang will examine the definitions and practices with regard to territory, citizenship, and community and their impact on migrants.
 Dr Harry Yi-Jui Wu will consider the normative, diplomatic, and strategic concerns of international health particularly drawing on the #TaiwanCanHelp campaign.
 Dr Wen Liu will explore the importance of transnational and intersectional activism while witnessing the #BlackLivesMatter movement during the pandemic moment.

 Ep 2.
 How does the Hong Kong Security Law and "Decoupling from China" Impact Taiwan

 Prof. Eberhard Sandschneider (Professor for Chinese Politics and International Relations, Free University Berlin.
-Previously Otto Wolff Director of the German Council on Foreign Relations (DGAP) from 2003
+Previously Otto Wolff Director of the German Council on Foreign Relations (DGAP) from 2003 to 2016).

 Dr. Winnie King (Senior Lecturer in East Asian Political Economy, University of Bristol, School of Sociology and International Studies).

 Dr. Malte Philipp Kaeding (Lecturer in International Politics in the Department of Politics, University of Surrey).

 Moderator: Dr. Jens Damm (Associate Fellow at the European Research Center on Contemporary Taiwan (ERCCT), Eberhard Karls Universität Tübingen)